Everything You Need to Know About Business Owners Policy Insurance

 - Could be sued.
 Few businesses are immune from this risk.
 Unfortunately, people who are injured at your business location or whose property you damage may resort to litigation rather than working with you to resolve the issue.

-So, you can see why many business owners purchase and maintain business owners policy insurance coverage.
-Without it, you open your business to taking on large financial burdens associated with liability or physical property losses.
+So, you can see why many business owners purchase and maintain business owners insurance policies.
+Without a BOP, you open your business to taking on large financial burdens associated with liability or physical property losses.

-We provide business owners policies for a long list of industries and business types, including:
+We provide business owners insurance policies for a long list of industries and business types, including:

 - Accounting firms